ISISComputingGroup/ibex_developers_manual/GUI_development/Eclipse/Common-Eclipse-Issues.md

 Possible solutions (in order of desperation):

 * Check the error message: you may need to add a dependency to the plugin that contains XXXXXXX.
 For example: if the error message is ```The type org.eclipse.ui.plugin.AbstractUIPlugin cannot be resolved.
-It is indirectly referenced from required .class files``` then the org.eclipse.ui plugin requires adding.
+It is indirectly referenced from required .class files``` then the org.eclipse.ui plugin requires adding.bundle to the required bundle in the manifest file of your plugin.
 * Delete the complaining plugin from the workspace and then re-import it.
 * Remove JRE System Library from the complaining plug-in's Java Build Path then re-add it.
+* This can also occur in similar cases to the **Invalid class hierarchy**.

+### Invalid class hierarchy ###

+* Make sure that you don't have any circular dependencies.
+That is package A imports package B imports package A.
+* If you have several layers of derived dependencies, particularly containing CSStudio or eclipse classes, make sure the correct bundles have been imported.
+Dependencies are not necessarily re-exported from the intermediate layers by default.
+There are two solutions:
+    * Add the base bundle to the list of dependencies of your new class via the manifest file
+    * Go through the classes you derive from.
+In their bundles go to the dependencies menu and click on the plugin you're deriving from.
+Click properties and check the box that says "Reexport this dependency".
+Once the intermediate layers all reexport their dependencies then it should become available to your class.

 ### Product XXXXXXXXXXX.product could not be found ###